 A pre-law student may choose to take an internship with a law firm or related legal services organization.
 This is a means for the undergraduate student to gain hands-on experience for academic credit before the completion of the bachelor's degree.
 Such internships are incorporated into the four-year program and do not extend the length of time needed to complete the degree.

 Reserve Officers' Training Corps (ROTC)

-Students can find information about the ROTC program on the University of Wisconsin-La Crosse Web page. http://www.goarmy.com/rotc/schools/university-of-wisconsin-la-crosse.html
+Students can find information about the ROTC program on the University of Wisconsin-La Crosse ROTC Web page.

 Study Abroad/Global Studies